Understanding the Lewis Dot Structure for Phosgene (COCl₂)

 Scientific Explanation: Valence Bond Theory and Hybridization

 The Lewis structure provides a simplified representation of bonding.
 A deeper understanding comes from valence bond theory and hybridization.
 In COCl₂, the carbon atom undergoes sp² hybridization.
 This means one s orbital and two p orbitals combine to form three sp² hybrid orbitals, which are used to form sigma bonds with oxygen and two chlorine atoms.
-The remaining p orbital on carbon forms a pi bond with the oxygen atom.
+Because of that, the remaining p orbital on carbon forms a pi bond with the oxygen atom.
 This accounts for the double bond between carbon and oxygen.

 Frequently Asked Questions (FAQs)